typpo/spacekit/README.md

 ```

 `KeplerParticles`: an optimized class for creating many particles that follow Kepler orbits.
 These particles don't have a specific shape or size.
 Instead, they share a 2D texture.
 This is useful for when you want to show many objects at once, such as the asteroid belt.

-# How to get started

-To be written...

 # Dependencies